McGovern7/portfolio-app-frontend/README.md

-# Tarkov Storage App using FastAPI
+# Portfolio App Frontend
 A solo project building a FastAPI app to interact with Tarkov SQL data

 ## APP DESCRIPTION
-This app provides a space for players of the game Escape from Tarkov to store the ammo they have found, and view the ammo's advance data.
-The storage tab can be accessed after registering an account and loggin in.
+This app provides a space for me to host my portfolio, as well as any relevant full-stack projects.
+The app is a multipage react-app utilizing advanced features to showcase my frontend development skills.

+## Environment
+This portfolio app frontend is initiated through the following steps
+1. mkdir portfolio && cd portfolio (the portfolio folder contains both frontend and backend repositories)
+2. mkdir frontend && cd frontend
+3. mkdir portfolio-app && cd portfolio-app
+4. npx create-react-app portfolio-app
+5. cd portfolio-app
+6. npm install (installs packages from package.json)
+7. npm start (launch app on local-host)

+If npm install does not download all packages, try doing it manually with the following commands
+1. npm install react-router-dom react-icons animejs
+2. npm install --save-dev @types/animejs
+3. npm install --save-dev @types/node

 ## BUILD
-The site will be hosted in conjunction with my Portfolio using WordPress
+In order to host this app beyond my local system, the frontend will be hosted using Github Pages.

 ## Stack Components
 ### Frontend